soijebor/Pewlett_Hackard_Analysis/README.md

   * mentorship_eligibility.csv - contains number of employees eligible for mentorship program
   * mentorship_eligibility_no_dup.csv - contains the number of employees eligible for mentorship program after I removed duplicates
   * mentorship_eligibility_no_dup_count.csv - contains number of employees eligible for mentorship program grouped by title

+ In conclusion, I will recoomend Pewlett Hackard to start hiring and increase the age group for mentorship program as about 50% of their employees are about to retire and this mentorship program will help prep new hires to take over the open positions.